 Prints guide

-We’ve teamed up with the talented, Sussex-based team at King & McGaw to create your wall print – here’s a guide and some FAQs to help you make your selection.
+We’ve teamed up with the talented, Sussex-based team at King & McGaw to create your wall print.
+Here’s a guide and FAQs to help you make your selection.

-Each print is bespoke – it is produced on demand (POD) by King & McGaw according to your choice of materials, and they then deliver it to you.
-Please note that we’re currently unable to deliver wall prints to European Union countries and Northern Ireland.
+Each print is bespoke.
+It’s produced on demand by King & McGaw according to your choice of materials, and they deliver it to you.
+We’re currently unable to deliver wall prints to European Union countries and Northern Ireland.

-It’s possibly the hardest but best bit, so why not enjoy a cuppa or glass of wine as you look through our collection of bespoke prints.
+Now comes the hard bit, choosing your print!
+So why not enjoy a cuppa or glass of wine as you look through our collection of bespoke prints.

 Paper options

 The paper used is sustainably sourced.
-Its stock is measured in gsm, and both of these options are a similar thickness to the flexible card-like front covers of magazines:
+Its stock is measured in grammes per square metre (gsm).
+Both paper options are a similar thickness to the flexible card-like front covers of magazines.

 Canvas options